nipkownix/re4_tweaks/README.md

 ### Installation

-Extract winmm.dll and winmm.ini to "Steam\steamapps\common\Resident Evil 4\Bin32".
+Extract dinput8.dll and dinput8.ini to "Steam\steamapps\common\Resident Evil 4\Bin32".

-Options can be configured inside winmm.ini.
+Options can be configured inside dinput8.ini.

 Massive thanks to [emoose](https://github.com/emoose) for his incredible help with many of these features.